ADAC Formula 4: History

 Gerhard Berger and the FIA Single Seater Commission launched the FIA Formula 4 in March 2013.
-The goal of Formula 4 is to make the ladder to Formula 1 more transparent.
-Besides sporting and technical regulations, costs are regulated too.
-A car to compete in this category may not exceed a price of €30,000.
-A single season in Formula 4 may not exceed €100,000 in costs.
-ADAC F4 will be the one of the second phase Formula 4 championships to be launched.
+The goal of Formula 4 was to make the ladder to Formula 1 more transparent.
+Besides sporting and technical regulations, costs were regulated too.
+A car to compete in this category could not exceed a price of €30,000.
+A single season in Formula 4 could not exceed €100,000 in costs.
+ADAC F4 was one of the second phase Formula 4 championships to be launched.
 The first phase championships were the Italian F4 Championship and Formula 4 Sudamericana which started in 2014.
 The ADAC championship was launched by the ADAC on 16 July 2014.
 Italian race car constructor Tatuus was contracted to design and build all the cars.

 After the end of the 2022 season, which was understaffed by drivers, there was a long wait for the publication of a racing calendar for 2023.
 This, together with the rumors about the takeover of the DTM by the ADAC, which was also carried out on 2 December 2022, gave rise to speculation that the championship would not be continued.
 On 3 December, ADAC announced that ADAC Formula 4 would no longer be advertised for the 2023 season.
 The high costs compared to other national Formula 4 championships and the low number of drivers are given as reasons for the end of the championship.
 Only eleven drivers were registered for the last race at the Nürburgring in mid-October, while a week later a total of 41 drivers started at the last race of the Italian F4 race in Scarperia e San Piero.